-Volume declines from our collection business accounted for \$82 million of the total volume-related revenue decline for the three months ended March 31, 2011 as compared with the same prior year period.
-We have experienced commercial and residential collection revenue declines due to lower volume that we attribute to the overall weakness in the economy, as well as the effects of pricing, competition and diversion of waste by consumers.
+Volume declines from our collection business accounted for \$102 million and \$274 million of volume-related revenue decline for the three and nine months ended September 30, 2011, respectively.
+For the first nine months of 2011, we experienced commercial and residential collection revenue declines due to lower volume that we attribute to the overall weakness in the economy, as well as the effects of pricing, competition and diversion of waste by consumers.
 Our industrial collection operations continued to be affected by the current economic environment due to the construction slowdown across the United States.
-However, the rate of revenue decline due to lower volume in our industrial operations has lessened.
-During the first quarter of 2011, we experienced industrial collection revenue declines due to volume of \$12 million compared with the same prior year period.
-In contrast, during the first quarter of 2010, we experienced industrial collection revenue declines due to volume of \$56 million compared with the first quarter of 2009.
-Lower third-party volumes in our transfer station operations also caused revenue declines in the current year period, and can generally be attributed to economic conditions and the effects of pricing and competition.
-Additionally, we experienced revenue declines due to lower volumes at our waste-to-energy facilities, primarily driven by the expiration of a long-term electric power capacity agreement on December 31, 2010.
+Lower third-party volumes in our transfer station operations also caused revenue declines in the current year period and can generally be attributed to economic conditions and the effects of pricing and competition.
+Furthermore, as discussed above, the overall year-over-year comparison of volumes in the collection line of business was unfavorably impacted by volume we received from the oil spill clean-up project in the gulf coast region in 2010.
+Additionally, for the first nine months of 2011, we experienced revenue declines due to lower volumes at our waste-to-energy facilities, primarily driven by the expiration of a long-term electric power capacity agreement on December 31, 2010, although these declines were offset, to some extent, by volume-related revenue increases associated with an increase in tons of waste processed by our waste-to-energy plants and electricity production.

-The volume declines detailed above were offset in part by revenue increases of \$34 million, primarily from year-over-year volume improvements in our recycling brokerage business and in our material recovery facilities.
-We also experienced volume-related revenue increases of \$11 million from our strategic growth businesses and our landfill gas-to-energy operations.
-Additionally, our landfill revenues increased \$5 million due to higher third-party volumes during the three months ended March 31, 2011 as compared with the same prior year period.
-This increase was principally due to higher special waste volumes, which were driven in part by our continued focus on our customers and better meeting their needs.
-However, our municipal solid waste volumes continued to decline during the three months ended March 31, 2011 as compared with the same prior year period due to economic conditions, increased pricing and competition.
+Revenue declines due to volume detailed above were offset in part by revenue increases of \$24 million and \$95 million for the three and nine months ended September 30, 2011, respectively, primarily from year-over-year volume improvements in our recycling brokerage business and in our material recovery facilities.
+Our continued pursuit of municipal volumes as well as the addition of new single stream recycling facilities during 2011 contributed to these revenue increases due to volume.
+We also experienced volume-related revenue increases of \$9 million and \$33 million for the three and nine months ended September 30, 2011, respectively, from our strategic growth businesses and our landfill gas-to-energy operations.
+Additionally, our total landfill revenues increased \$3 million due to higher third-party volumes during the three and nine months ended September 30, 2011, respectively, as compared with the same prior year periods.
+However, our landfill municipal solid waste volumes continued to decline during the three and nine months ended September 30, 2011 as compared with the same prior year periods due to economic conditions, increased pricing, competition and increased focus on waste reduction and diversion by consumers.

-We are pleased with the overall lessening rate of revenue decline due to lower volumes.
-However, the impacts of (i) the continued weakness of the overall economic environment on our commercial and residential businesses; (ii) recent trends of waste reduction and diversion by consumers; and (iii) pricing and competition continue to present challenges to maintaining and growing volumes.
+We continue to strive for positive revenue growth from volumes; however, the impacts of (i) the continued weakness of the overall economic environment on our commercial and residential businesses; (ii) increasing focus on waste reduction and diversion by consumers; and (iii) pricing and competition continue to present challenges to maintaining and growing

-Acquisitions - Revenue increases from acquisitions were principally in the collection and recycling lines of business, in our waste-to-energy line of business and in our "Other" businesses, demonstrating our current focus on identifying strategic growth opportunities in new, complementary lines of business.
+Acquisitions and divestitures - Revenue increased \$150 million and \$255 million for the three and nine months ended September 30, 2011, respectively, due to acquisitions, principally associated with Oakleaf in our "Other" businesses, demonstrating our current focus on identifying strategic growth opportunities in new, complementary lines of business.

-Operating Expenses
+Operatina Expenses